§ Methodology

 The research behind Should I Quit?

-This tool integrates three validated psychometric instruments with Monte Carlo simulation of career and financial trajectories.
+This tool combines two LBL-original assessments — a Burnout Signal and a Meaningful-Work Signal — with a turnover-intention measure and a Monte Carlo simulation of career and financial trajectories.
+Every item is LBL-original: written by LifeByLogic and synthesized from multiple peer-reviewed sources rather than reproduced from any single published instrument.
 Everything runs in your browser.
 Below is a full accounting of the instruments, scoring, stochastic models, and limitations.

 The Monte Carlo engine